 Desislava Vaskova

-Born in Vidin, Bulgaria, in 1993.
-From 2016 to 2022 she studied at the Reina Sofía School of Music’s Telefónica Violin Chair with professor Zakhar Bron.
+She was born in Vidin (Bulgaria) in 1993.
+From 2016 to 2022, she was a student at the Reina Sofía School of Music, where she studied in the Telefónica Violin Chair under Professor Zakhar Bron.